Esper89/Subnautica-TerrainPatcher/README.md

 You can download TerrainPatcher from the [releases page](https://github.com/Esper89/Subnautica-TerrainPatcher/releases/latest) (below the changelog).

-You can also download TerrainPatcher from the [Subnautica Nexus](https://www.nexusmods.com/subnautica/mods/823?tab=files) page or the [Below Zero Nexus](https://www.nexusmods.com/subnauticabelowzero/mods/237?tab=files) page.

 ## Usage (Library)

 The following is for modders who want to use TerrainPatcher in your mod.
 Keep in mind that if your mod uses TerrainPatcher, anyone using your mod needs to have TerrainPatcher installed.